Blquinn/repose-vala/README.md

 ## TODO (Ideas and PRs are welcome)

 - [ ] Persistence
+- [ ] Save responses to tmp storage to reduce memory usage.
 - [ ] Collections and folders
 - [ ] Workspaces
 - [ ] Websockets